k8-mb/k8-mb.github.io/_posts/2018-06-22-negotiation.md

 the rental contract of the flat in which we are currently leaving.
 The contract needed to be terminated with three month of notice, and we have always been reassured by fourreal that the deadline would have been met.

-Now, we have to renew the contract on a monthly basis, paying a small penalty each month, without any insurance that the flat will be available.
-Given that we have somewhat "solved" the issue of the parquet, we want to proceed as fast as we can.
+We are now forced to renew the contract on a monthly basis, without any insurance that the flat will be available.

-I am not happy about the results of the "negotiation" with fourreal, but, like George Bernard Shaw, I learned: "Never wrestle with pigs.
-You both get dirty and the pig likes it."
+I am not happy about the results of the "negotiation" with fourreal, but, like George Bernard Shaw, "I learned long ago, never to wrestle with a pig.
+You both get dirty, but the pig likes it."
 We decide to worry only about the issues that actually prevent our relocation.
 We hired an architect to help us with the remaining issues related to the parquet and the steps.

 We fix an appointment on 20th October, with Ms. Martins, our architect, Mr. Unger, of the construction company and Mr. Klugsberger,